 Social selling is when sellers use social media (e.g., LinkedIn, Twitter, Facebook, Instagram) to find and engage with potential buyers, decision makers, and influencers.

 Instead, the best social sellers build and strengthen relationships with people and provide value from the start.
 They don’t jump right to a sales pitch, which risks immediately alienating people.
+In fact, it takes an average of 8 touches to generate a conversion.

 Social selling doesn’t exist in a vacuum.
 It’s a means of building relationships to supplement existing sales activities.

-The Difference between Social Selling and Social Marketing
+The Difference Between Social Selling and Social Marketing

 Note that social selling is similar to, but distinct from, social marketing.
 While social marketing campaigns are about widespread exposure, social selling deals with the direct relationships established with potential buyers.